 Prenatal Genetic Counseling

+Genetic tests identify the likelihood of parents passing a genetic disease or disorder to their children.
 If your history suggests that genetic testing would be helpful, you may be referred to a genetic counselor.
-Or, you might decide to seek out genetic counseling yourself.
+Or, you might choose to get genetic counseling yourself.

 What Is Genetic Counseling?